 Your major represents about one quarter of your degree requirements.
 You have plenty of room in your degree program to combine several areas of interest with additional majors, minors, or certificates.

-Linguistics students often complement their major with coursework in foreign language departments, including African Studies, Central Eurasian Studies, Classical Studies, East Asian Languages and Cultures, French and Italian, Germanic Studies, Near Eastern Languages and Cultures, Slavic and East European Languages and Cultures, and Spanish and Portuguese.
+Linguistics students often complement their major with coursework in foreign language departments, including African Studies, Central Eurasian Studies, Classical Studies, East Asian Languages and Cultures, French and Italian, Germanic Studies, Middle Eastern Languages and Cultures, Slavic and East European Languages and Cultures, and Spanish and Portuguese.
 These are just a few of the many options available.

 Coursework in Anthropology, Art History, Cognitive Science, Comparative Literature, English, Environmental and Sustainability Studies, Folklore & Ethnomusicology, International Studies, Second Language Studies, Sociology, Speech and Hearing Sciences, Theatre & Drama, and many other areas can also complement the major.

 - Enhance your major